sabinehernandes/magazine/README.md

 # magazine
-Magazine built using CSS grid concepts
+Magazine built using CSS grid concepts.
+Project from freeCodeCamp